jts272/pp5-retro-replay/README.md

 ### 4. Skeleton

 A mobile-first approach was taken as standard, which is also advantageous in the app's SEO efforts.
-Design was optimized from the resolution of 375x667 pixel and tested all the way up to 2560x1440.
+Design was optimized up from the resolution of 375x667 pixels and tested all the way up to 2560x1440.
 Screens as small as 320px in width lose no functionality, however the burger menu icon is wrapped below the brand header.